 Since the boys spent so much time together, Shannon began talking to Elias’ mother, Robin and they too became friends.
 When Jeff got a job at NASA, they had to relocate over 3 hours away, however their friendship stayed strong with frequent visits on weekends.

 Over the next few years Shannon’s health began to decline.
 She was in and out of hospitals; severely weakening, having blood transfusions and vomiting daily.
 Her doctors called Shannon’s state of health a “train wreck”.
-In October of 2005, Shannon once again headed to the hospital where she was diagnosed with pericarditis caused by her kidney failure.
+In October of 2005, Shannon once again headed to the hospital where she was diagnosed with pericarditis caused by a previous doctor’s dialysis mistake.
+A second opinion by a new doctor saved her life by catching this mistake and diagnosing the pericarditis.
+Shannon will be forever grateful to Dr. Agraharkar!
 Pericarditis is the inflammation of the pericardium—the thin lining surrounding the heart.
-Shannon’s doctors kept her on dialysis around the clock, trying to avoid surgery.
+Shannon’s doctor kept her on dialysis around the clock, trying to avoid surgery.
 It didn’t work and Shannon was wheeled into the operating room for heart surgery.
 The doctors cut a permanent opening in her heart allowing the fluid to drain.
 She spent the next week in the Intensive Care Unit, her entire stay lasting over a month.
 Then once again she headed home to her family.

 While Shannon was in the hospital, her friend Robin was making a decision that would forever change both of their lives.
 Robin told Shannon that she was getting tested; she wanted to donate a kidney to her.
-Shannon was grateful, but didn’t want to get her hopes up if Robin wasn’t a match.
+Shannon was grateful, but didn’t want to get her hopes up…she didn’t think there was any chance that Robin would end up being a match, but so sweet of her to try.
 When the phone rang a week later, she was unprepared for the news she was about to receive.

 “I’m a match” were the only words Robin said.
 In shock, Shannon sat speechless not believing what she had heard.
 From that point on, Robin underwent a battery of tests, some of them very painful, but she passed them all with flying colors.